mazenbesher/mk-targets-runner/README.md

   - [ ] Linting
   - [ ] Configurations generation
 - [ ] WIP: Add tests
-- [ ] Add run target to the side instead of inline
+- [ ] Add option to run targets from the gutter instead of inline codelens

 # Useful links